 - Freezer Friendly: If you like to meal prep, freezing portions of tofu scramble is a great way to save even more time and get a high protein brekky during the work week.

 - Flavor – it really tastes EGGY: even the biggest tofu-haters will be impressed by this magical transformation of tofu into a scrambled egg replacement.
-The seasonings mask the soy flavour very well – it’s savoury, colourful and delicious.
+The seasonings mask the soy flavor very well – savory, colorful, and delicious.

 Ingredients